philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 ## MM4 Energy Minimization

-> TODO: Implement in a future PR.
+> TODO: Implement in the acceleration structure PR.
+We can make this more doable by omitting key-value SSD caching.

 Proof of concept of energy minimization using custom FIRE algorithm, proving there is no need for the built-in minimizer from OpenMM.
 Relies on GitHub gist.

 Use the same {100} reconstructed cube as the previous test.

-## Key-Value SSD Caching

-> TODO: Implement in a future PR.

-Example that uses the `.build` folder for the Swift package to hold 3 different structures cached on disk.
-Builds on the previous test.
-Relies on GitHub gist.